Food Organics Garden Organics (FOGO) Collection Service

 Shellharbour City Council encourages all its residents to live plastic free.
 In alignment with this vision, the FOGO system is completely plastic free!

-Plastic bags are NOT acceptable in the kitchen caddy or FOGO bin, even biodegradable bags.
+Plastic bags are NOT acceptable in the kitchen caddy or FOGO bin, even degradable and biodegradable bags.

 We live on the coast.
 Plastic of any kind is lightweight.
 When plastic enters the environment, it usually ends up in our oceans, kills our marine life and inevitably enters our food stream and is eaten by us, YUM!.